JayMcArthur/Fractal-Maze/Fractal_Maze_to_PDA/Fractal_Maze_to_PDA.md

 - Move 5: A2 → BA2 (Yellow)
 ![SP 1 - Move Image.png](SP_1_-_Actions.jpg)
 ### Move Graphs
-Show a graph representation of these moves
+Show a graph representation of these moves, this is one of those side things
   - 1 → BBA1

   ![SP 1 - Move 1.png](SP_1_-_M1.png)